-Develop risk strategy approach.
-Based on the business model and the needs of the organization, a risk management professional uses collective research to design a "fit-for-purpose" risk management strategy.
-The focus is on selecting risk management approaches that are most appropriate for the organization and its purpose, governance, strategy, objectives, operations and decision making processes.
+Based on the organizational model and risk management needs, a risk management professional uses collective research to design a fit-for-purpose risk management strategy.
+The focus is on selecting risk management approaches that are most appropriate for the organization and its purpose, governance, strategy, objectives, operations, and decision-making style.
 Two of the most commonly used risk management guidance documents are the ISO 31000 international standard and the COSO ERM Framework.
-Risk management professionals should be familiar with both documents to determine how the respective guidance might be used in developing a customizable risk strategy approach.
-Approaches and risk management objectives may differ within an organization depending on what is needed.
+Risk management professionals should be familiar with both documents to determine how their guidance might be used in developing a customized risk strategy approach.
+Risk procedures and objectives may differ within an organization depending on its risk profile and risk attitude.
 When considering various risk strategy options, successful approaches generally are culturally appropriate and based on the needs of the organization.
-For example, highly regulated organizations with a deep foundation in quantitative metrics for decision-making may prefer statistical approaches for risk assessment and prioritization.
+For example, highly regulated organizations with a deep foundation in analysis of quantitative metrics for decision-making will likely prefer statistical approaches for risk assessment and prioritization.

-Developing tactics for integrating risk management processes into organizational reporting and budgeting processes, offers an important opportunity to seamlessly align risk management goals and objectives with organizational goals and objectives.
-Key enterprise planning functions, such as compliance, strategy and operations, internal audit planning, privacy and security and financial reporting and risk disclosure are integration opportunities.
-Determining risk management desired outcomes in light of the business needs generally reveals the resource needs and where internal support is needed.
-This reconciling process at times results in risk strategies changing to accommodate the application of limited resources to desired outcomes.
-Aligning the selected risk strategy option with the organization's goals and objectives - at times, by answering "what outcome do we want to achieve?" - clarifies the value of the option when building a business case.
+Developing tactics for integrating risk management techniques into organizational reporting and budgeting processes offers an important opportunity to seamlessly align risk management goals and objectives with those of the organization.
+Key enterprise planning functions, such as compliance, strategy, operations, internal audit, privacy and security, financial reporting, and risk disclosure represent integration opportunities.
+Determining risk management desired outcomes in light of the business needs generally reveals resource requirements and where internal support is needed.
+The reconciliation process at times results in risk strategies changing to accommodate the application of limited resources to desired outcomes.
+Aligning the selected risk strategy option with the organization's goals and objectives-at times, by answering "what outcome do we want to achieve?"-clarifies the value of the option when building a business case.